The Motels

 The Motels are an American new wave band from Berkeley, California, that is best known for the singles "Only the Lonely" and "Suddenly Last Summer", each of which peaked at No. 9 on the Billboard Hot 100, in 1982 and 1983, respectively.
-In 1980, The Motels song "Total Control" reached No. 7 on the Australian chart (for two weeks), and their song "Danger" reached No. 15 on the French chart.
+In 1980, The Motels' song "Total Control" reached No. 7 on the Australian chart (for two weeks), and their song "Danger" reached No. 15 on the French chart.

-Martha Davis, the lead singer, reformed a version of the band called "The Motels featuring Martha Davis" in 1998 and toured under that name with various line-ups of musicians.

-In 2013, the band was re-christened with a permanent name, Martha Davis and The Motels.
+Martha Davis, the lead singer, reformed a version of the band called "The Motels featuring Martha Davis" in 1998 and toured under that name with various lineups of musicians.
+Since 2013, they have been billed as Martha Davis and The Motels.

 History

 First incarnation

 The first incarnation of The Motels formed in Berkeley, California in 1971.
-Lisa Brenneis (bass) persuaded Dean Chamberlain (lead guitar), Chuck Wada (rhythm guitar) and Martha Davis (vocals, guitar) into forming a band (then called The Warfield Foxes).
+Lisa Brenneis (bass) persuaded Dean Chamberlain (lead guitar), Chuck Wada (rhythm guitar) and Martha Davis (vocals, guitar) to form a band (then called The Warfield Foxes).
 Hoping for better exposure and seeking a recording contract, the Warfield Foxes moved to Los Angeles in 1975.
 While in Los Angeles, Lisa Brenneis left and the band first changed its name to Angels of Mercy, then to The Motels.
 Both Davis and Wada contributed original songs to the band's repertoire.
 Around this time, bass guitarist Richard D'Andrea and drummer Robert Newman joined The Motels, making the band a quintet (Chamberlain, D'Andrea, Davis, Newman and Wada).

 The Motels and two other local bands, The Pop and The Dogs, participated in a self-produced show titled Radio Free Hollywood at Troupers Hall, a performance space at a home for retired actors.
 Before this show, few if any unsigned bands played local high-profile clubs like the Whisky a Go Go and The Roxy Theatre.
 The Motels then appeared on Rodney Bingenheimer's popular radio show on KROQ.
 The Motels recorded a demo for Warner Bros.
 Records, but the record label turned it down.
 Capitol Records offered the band a recording contract.
 At this point, The Motels rejected the Capitol offer and disbanded, citing musical differences among the band members.
 One song from their Warner Bros. demo, "Counting", was included on the Rhino Records compilation Saturday Night Pogo, released in 1978.
 Another demo from this line-up, "Every Day Star", was released on their compilation CD Anthologyland.